 Padmasana formed using two Sanskrit words Padma ( Lotus ) and asana ( posture).
 When we practice this asana a lotus position formed so this also called Lotus pose.
 This is one of the ultimate poses for the hip opener, slow your breath.
-This posture used since ancient time by many yogis while they practice pranayama and meditation so this recognized meditative posture.
+This posture used since ancient time by many yogis while they practice pranayama yoga and meditation so this recognized meditative posture.
 Yogi Lord Shiva, Budha both depicted in scripture performing mediation with lotus position.

 Steps to do the Padmasana (Lotus Position)